JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

    - `far_set = 0` otherwise
 4. Keep this benchmark fixed for all later seasons.
 That allows us to check if the competition got better, because we are always asking if a set meets the 2018 bar.

-This is exactly what the Week 5 repository text described as a leakage safe baseline.

 ---